-New technology, such as mobile phone applications, is allowing business marketing to be increasingly localised.
-Naomi Marks finds out how you can use the latest developments as well as tried and tested techniques to attract local customers.
+If you are marketing to a local audience, there are more tools available than ever to help you.
+Naomi Marks finds out how you can use online services as well as tried and tested techniques to attract local customers

 Appealing to local customers is easier than ever.
-Although technology is more often thought of as enabling small firms to punch above their weight at national or global levels, increasingly it can also be used to market at town or even individual postcode levels.
+And it's not just about flyers and local ads; technology can also be used to market at town or even individual postcode levels.

-“It’s just easier to market within a defined geography,” says Sarah Orchard, lead consultant and founder of Orchard Marketing Associates.
-“For example, in theory I can consult across the whole of Europe, but in practice I keep to my home town and neighbouring counties.
+"It's just easier to market within a defined geography," says Sarah Orchard, founder of Orchard Marketing Associates.
+"For example, in theory I can consult across the whole of Europe, but in practice I keep to my home town and neighbouring counties.

 "I can network locally, I can use local marketing techniques and there are enough customers in the catchment area to keep me busy," she explains.
 "It's about fishing where the fish are."

 The internet is an increasingly powerful local marketing tool.
 As a first step, you can get listed with GoogleMyBusiness so customers searching Google and Google Maps find your contact details.